StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

   {
-    "description" : "Convert settling duration and damping ratio to mass, stiffness and damping for a Spring Animation node.", "node_kind" : "settlingDurationAndDampingRatioConverter || Patch" }
+    "description" : "Convert settling duration and damping ratio to mass, stiffness and damping for a Spring Animation node.", "node_kind" : "settlingDurationAndDampingRatioConverter || Patch" },
+  {
+    "description" : "A node that uses JavaScript code underneath the hood.
+Can be created using Stitch AI.", "node_kind" : "aiNode || Patch"
+  }
 ]
 ```